strapi/strapi/docs/3.0.0-beta.x/getting-started/quick-start.md

 - Complete the form to create the first **Administrator** user.
 - Click **Ready to start**.

-## 3. Create a Restaurant Content Type
+## 3. Create a Restaurant Collection Type

 Navigate to [**PLUGINS** - **Content Type Builder**](http://localhost:1337/admin/plugins/content-type-builder), in the left-hand menu.